rossaddison/yii2-house2house/README.md

 **Can I import houses into the system?**

 Yes there is an import facility although you will probably find it quicker to use the **Quick Build tool** depending on the number of houses you will use per street.
 The import facility requires you to download a template file and then to upload it once completed.
-The Import Houses tool is located at the bottom of the Secure menu using Admin rights.
+The Import Houses tool is located at the bottom of the **Database** menu using Admin rights.

 **Javascript is used to link the grids to the Yii2 Controllers.
 Where can I find this file?** scripts2.js is located under the Frontend /Assets/App folder.